 Use your 2017 tax return as a guide in figuring your 2018 tax, but be sure to consider the following.

 Former U.S. citizens and former U.S. long-term residents.

-If you expatriate or terminate your residency in 2017, you must file Form 8854, Initial and Annual Expatriation Statement, with your 2017 income tax return.
+If you expatriate or terminate your long-term residency in 2018, you must file Form 8854, Initial and Annual Expatriation Statement, with your 2018 income tax return.
 You also may be subject to income tax under section 877A on the net unrealized gain on your property as if the property had been sold on the day before your expatriation date.
 You figure this tax on Form 8854.
 For more details, see Pub.
 519, U.S. Tax Guide for Aliens.